AcademySoftwareFoundation/OpenImageIO/src/doc/pythonbindings.rst

-.. py:method:: CompareResults ImageBufAlgo.compare (A, B, failthresh, warnthresh, roi=ROI.All, nthreads=0)
+.. py:method:: CompareResults ImageBufAlgo.compare (A, B, failthresh, warnthresh, failrelative=0.0, warnrelative=0.0, roi=ROI.All, nthreads=0)

     Numerically compare two ImageBuf's, `A` and `B`.
-The `failthresh` and `warnthresh` supply failure and warning difference thresholds.
-The return value is a `CompareResults` object, which is defined as a class having the following members:
+The `failthresh` and `warnthresh` supply absolute failure and warning difference thresholds, and `failrelative` and `warnrelative` supply failure and warning thresholds relative to the values in each image.
+The return value is a `CompareResults` object, which is defined as a class having the following
+    members:

     .. code-block:: python